Overview

 - Extensive archival material covering estate records, maps, wage books and local authority documents, invaluable for genealogical research.

 - The flagship exhibition “Bordering Realities – Monaghan People and Stories.”
 Launched alongside the move to the Peace Campus, this immersive display examines how borders have shaped identity in the region.
-It features video interviews with notable locals such as Caitriona Balfe, Barry McGuigan, Ardal O’Halonn and Tommy Bowe, a dedicated Ulster‑Scots gallery, and a short film by award‑winning filmmaker Luke Leslie.
+It features video interviews with notable locals such as Caitriona Balfe, Barry McGuigan, Ardal O’Hannon and Tommy Bowe, a dedicated Ulster‑Scots gallery, and a short film by award‑winning filmmaker Luke Leslie.

 - Interactive learning programmes ranging from workshops for schoolchildren to public talks that delve into the county’s cultural diversity.